 This way, you copy your VIP's assistant on the invitation to seal the deal for a confirmed RSVP.

-Note: this feature is currently available for RSVP events with a paid Splash plan only.
+Note: this feature is currently available with a paid Splash plan, and exclusively for RSVP events.

 - Import the CC/BCC email address to the guest list before sending emails